DS-100/textbook/ch11/gradient_descent.md

 found the model that minimized the loss function.

-We also found that there are simple expressions that minimize the MSE and the mean absolute loss functions: the mean and the median.
+We also found that there are simple expressions that minimize the MSE and the mean absolute error loss functions: the mean and the median.
 However, as our models and loss functions become more complicated we will no longer be able to find useful algebraic expressions for the models that minimize the loss.
 For example, the Huber loss has useful properties but is difficult to differentiate